-In January 1997, the Company established a revolving line of credit with Bank One, Texas, N.A. of up to \$4.0 million (the "Equipment Revolver") to be used solely for short-term financing of up to 75% of the seismic equipment purchased by the Company for approved lease/purchase contracts, and a term loan of \$1.0 million (the "Term Loan") to be used solely for long-term financing of up to 80% of the purchase price of other seismic equipment.
+The Company has established a revolving line of credit with Bank One, Texas, N.A. ("Bank One") of up to \$4.0 million (the "Equipment Revolver") to be used solely for short-term financing of up to 75% of the seismic equipment purchased by the Company for approved lease/purchase contracts, and a term loan of \$1.0 million (the "Term Loan") to be used solely for long-term financing of up to 80% of the purchase price of other seismic equipment.
 Interest on the Equipment Revolver and the Term Loan accrues at a floating rate of interest equal to the Base Rate plus 0.5%.
 Interest on amounts advanced under the Equipment Revolver is payable monthly, and the principal amount is due six months after the date of the initial advance; provided, however, that if the lessee under a lease/purchase contract does not purchase the seismic equipment subject to the lease, and there has been no default (as defined) under the lease, then the Company may extend the maturity date for an additional 18 months (the "Extended Term").
-In such event, the principal amount of any interest on the amount advanced under the Equipment Revolver would be payable in ratable monthly installments over the Extended Term.
-Interest on and the principal amount of the Term Loan is payable in ratable monthly installments over a two-year period through and including January 1999.
-At July 31, 1997, the Company had approximately \$4.0 million of available credit under the Equipment Revolver and \$1.0 million of available credit under the Term Loan.
+In such event, the principal and interest on the amount advanced under the Equipment Revolver would be payable in ratable monthly installments over the Extended Term.
+Interest on and the principal amount of the Term Loan are payable in ratable monthly installments over a two-year period through and including January 1999.
+At October 31, 1997, the Company had not drawn any amounts under the Equipment Revolver or the Term Loan.